rbunge-nsc/websitedemo/README.md

 > We will use a fork of [websitedemo](https://github.com/rbunge-nsc/websitedemo) as the seed code for our project.
 >
 > The point of this project is to get hands on experience using Git/GitHub by collaborating with a group to create and launch a website (by reuseing, editing, modifying, deleting, or doing anything we want to with the forked seed code).
+>
+> Our group chose to modify 'websitedemo' by each creating a GitHub tutorial Page.

 ## Project Requirements